 Understand Developmental Stages

-Children are black-and-white thinkers and learn best by hands-on activities.
+Children learn best by hands-on activities.
 To tell them vegetables are healthy pales in comparison to letting them make a salad or help with a stir-fry.
-Teens, on the other hand, may want to eat healthfully if there is an immediate benefit: better sports performance, enhanced concentration, more energy or clearer skin.
+Teens, on the other hand, may want to eat healthfully if there is an immediate benefit: better sports performance, enhanced concentration or more energy.
 "Healthy" has to have some pay-off for teens.
 Otherwise, it's just another adult telling a teen what to do, which will make many teens shut out the ideas.

 Let Them Come to You

 Instead of driving home healthy eating, encourage conversation about food, eating and nutrition on a regular basis.
 Welcome questions and comments about what your teen is hearing from peers, and be forthcoming with information when asked.
 When kids and teens initiate conversation, especially with questions, their ears are wide open.

 Remember, anything we choose to do is ultimately something that is important to us.
 The same goes for kids and teens.
 Motivation to eat well comes from within, and you want to create this internal drive for healthful eating over time.
 Make connections between good nutrition and feeling good, fueling exercise with food and performance, and eating healthfully with being healthy.
 Connecting these dots helps to add value to the lifestyle choices your child makes over time.